NewCenturyParty/21st_Century_Act/21st_Century_Act/03_Part_III_Human_Dignity.md

 (1) The right to Human Dignity, as articulated throughout this Act, includes entitlements to the conditions necessary for flourishing, which shall include, but not be limited to:

-(2) Adequate housing, as defined under section 3 of this Act;
+    (a) Adequate housing, as defined under section 3 of this Act;

-(2) Food Security, as defined under section 3 of this Act;
+    (b) Food Security, as defined under section 3 of this Act;

-(3) Clean Water and sanitation;
+    (c) Clean Water and sanitation;

-(4) Access to power, energy, heating and cooling;
+    (d) Access to power, energy, heating and cooling;

-(5) Comprehensive and accessible healthcare, as defined under section 3 of this Act.;
+    (e) Comprehensive and accessible healthcare, as defined under section 3 of this Act.;

-(6) Inclusive high-quality education and lifelong learning opportunities;
+    (f) Inclusive high-quality education and lifelong learning opportunities;

-(7) Equitable digital literacy and access, including to high-speed internet;
+    (h) Equitable digital literacy and access, including to high-speed internet;

-(8) Meaningful community participation and dignified work opportunities; and
+    (i) Meaningful community participation and dignified work opportunities; and

-(9) More than sufficient free time to participate in life outside of work.
+    (j) More than sufficient free time to participate in life outside of work.

-(10) The Government of Canada shall take immediate and deliberate steps, to the maximum of its available resources, to ensure, at a minimum:
+(2) The Government of Canada shall take immediate and deliberate steps, to the maximum of its available resources, to ensure, at a minimum:

-(11) For the entitlement of adequate housing:
+    (a) For the entitlement of adequate housing:

-    (a) Access to basic shelter, protection against eviction, with or without cause, and safe and healthy living conditions preventing exposure to immediate threats to life or health.
+        (i) Access to basic shelter, protection against eviction, with or without cause, and safe and healthy living conditions preventing exposure to immediate threats to life or health.

-(2) For the entitlement to food security:
+    (b) For the entitlement to food security:

-    (a) Access to sufficient, safe, nutritious, and culturally appropriate food to prevent hunger and malnutrition.
+        (i) Access to sufficient, safe, nutritious, and culturally appropriate food to prevent hunger and malnutrition.

-(3) For the entitlement to comprehensive health care:
+    (c) For the entitlement to comprehensive health care:

-    (a) Universal access to free comprehensive healthcare that is timely and easily accessible both physically and digitally.
+        (i) Universal access to free comprehensive healthcare that is timely and easily accessible both physically and digitally.

-(4) For the entitlement to inclusive high-quality education and lifelong learning opportunities:
+    (d) For the entitlement to inclusive high-quality education and lifelong learning opportunities:

-    (a) Universal access to free and compulsory primary and secondary education; and
+        (i) Universal access to free and compulsory primary and secondary education; and

-    (b) Equitable access to foundational literacy and numeracy programs for any age group.
+        (ii) Equitable access to foundational literacy and numeracy programs for any age group.

-(5) For the entitlement to equitable digital access:
+    (e) For the entitlement to equitable digital access:

-    (a) Access to affordable and essential digital connectivity; and
+        (i) Access to affordable and essential digital connectivity; and

-    (b) Foundational digital literacy support for necessary participation in society and access to essential services.
+        (ii) Foundational digital literacy support for necessary participation in society and access to essential services.

-(6) For the entitlement to meaningful participation and dignified work opportunities:
+    (f) For the entitlement to meaningful participation and dignified work opportunities:

-    (a) Protections are put in place against forced labour, child labour, and wage-theft; and
+        (i) Protections are put in place against forced labour, child labour, and wage-theft; and

-    (b) Supports are put in place for basic work opportunities and civic engagement.
+        (ii) Supports are put in place for basic work opportunities and civic engagement.

-(7) Beyond the minimum core obligations specified in subsection (2), the full realization of all aspects of the entitlements listed in subsection (1) shall be progressively achieved by the Government of Canada, within its jurisdiction, through sustained legislative policy and programmatic measures, designed to ensure universal and equitable access.
+(3) Beyond the minimum core obligations specified in subsection (2), the full realization of all aspects of the entitlements listed in subsection (1) shall be progressively achieved by the Government of Canada, within its jurisdiction, through sustained legislative policy and programmatic measures, designed to ensure universal and equitable access.
 These measures shall be ambitious, time-bound where appropriate, and subject to regular monitoring and public reporting.

-(8) The Government of Canada shall, in collaboration with provincial, territorial, and Indigenous governments, develop and implement strategies to ensure that all individuals in Canada have access to the conditions of flourishing, and thus Human Dignity, respecting both the minimum core obligations and the progressive realization of these elements.
+(4) The Government of Canada shall, in collaboration with provincial, territorial, and Indigenous governments, develop and implement strategies to ensure that all individuals in Canada have access to the conditions of flourishing, and thus Human Dignity, respecting both the minimum core obligations and the progressive realization of these elements.

-(9) Such progressive realizations, as mentioned in subsection (4) of the entitlements of subsection (1) shall be either made in regulation of this Act or made explicit throughout this Act.
+(5) Such progressive realizations, as mentioned in subsection (4) of the entitlements of subsection (1) shall be either made in regulation of this Act or made explicit throughout this Act.

 ## Title II: The Dignity Directorate